influxdata/docs-v2/content/telegraf/v1.27/data_formats/input/xpath_json.md

 `timestamp_format` is omitted `unix` format is assumed as result of the `timestamp` query.

-The `timezone` setting will be used to locate the parsed time in the given timezone.
+The `timezone` setting is used to locate the parsed time in the given timezone.
 This is helpful for cases where the time does not contain timezone information, e.g. `2023-03-09 14:04:40` and is not located in _UTC_, which is the default setting.
 It is also possible to set the `timezone` to `Local` which